 Grant Request Amount

-Grant Recipients will be awarded $10,000 to support expenses that are incurred within the eligible funding period. $5,000 of the total project cost must be used to contract with Iowa State University Office of Extension & Outreach for the Rural Housing Assessment Readiness Workshop.
+Grant Recipients will be awarded up to $10,000 per city or county that is partnering on the application to support expenses incurred within the eligible funding period.
+For example, if the application includes three cities, the grant award will be up to $30,000.
+If the application includes one county and two cities, the award would also be up to $30,000.
+A portion of the total project cost must be used to contract with ISU Office of Extension and Outreach for the Rural Housing Assessment Readiness Workshop.
+The workshop price is dependent upon the number of communities involved.

 - Cash match constitutes actual cash contributed to direct project expenses by the applicant or other funding sources.